citronneur/rdp-rs/README.md

         --auto       AutoLogon mode in case of SSL nego --blank      Do not send credentials at the last CredSSP payload --check      Check the target SSL certificate
-        --ssl        Disable Netwoek Level Authentication and only use SSL -h, --help       Prints help information
+        --ssl        Disable Network Level Authentication and only use SSL -h, --help       Prints help information
     -V, --version    Prints version information